How to quickly clear hot air from inside your car

 Climbing into a car that has been baking in the summer sun could expose you even higher temperatures, making driving uncomfortable or even dangerous.

+His guide to clearing a car’s cabin of stuffy, sun-baked air is a quick and clever one.
 First, get the car’s air conditioning going, then open all the windows.
 Leave them open while driving for a minute.

+Then close the front windows, driving again for a minute, before closing the rears as well.
 The effect is to evacuate hot, stale air from the car more quickly than if you keep the windows up and the air conditioning blasting.

-Other tips for cooling down
+Other advice for cooling your car

 air conditioning life hack